 The Sustainable Forestry Initiative Standards are the basis of the Sustainable Forestry (SFI) Program.
 The Standards present the principles and practices that produce sustainable forestry and the measures by which the public can monitor and evaluate the program.

-The 2015-2019 SFI Standards (extended through December 2021) are available for download from the SFI Program website.
+The SFI Standards are available for download from the SFI Program website.
 These standards communicate the requirements for compliance with the program.
 SFI program participants apply this these standards on all lands they manage and actively promote such practices on other forestlands.
 This commitment to sustainable forestry stems from the participants' beliefs that forest landowners have a critical stewardship responsibility to current and future generations of Americans.

-The SFI 2015-2019 Forest Management Standard promotes sustainable forestry practices based on 13 Principles, 15 Objectives, 37 Performance Measures and 101 Indicators.
-These requirements include measures to protect water quality, biodiversity, wildlife habitat, species at risk and forests with exceptional conservation value.
+The SFI Forest Management Standard is the largest single forest management certification standard in the world.
+Among its requirements are measures to protect water quality, biodiversity, wildlife habitat, threatened and endangered species, and forests with exceptional conservation value.